mahamaryam/mahamaryam.github.io/_posts/2025-09-30-The-Virtual-Functions.md

 Let me explain the assembly now... `rax` holds our this pointer.
 ![diagram](/assets/images/Pasted image 20250923000839.png)

 At line 19, we dereference the address stored in `rax`, and overwrite `rax` with whatever thing we got after dereferencing, which will be the address of `Ex2`'s vtable.
 ![diagram](/assets/images/Pasted image 20250923001035.png)

 Great!
 Now we further pick the contents from the address of our vtable, and move them in `rdx`, which will be the address of our virtual function `bar()`.
 ![diagram](/assets/images/Pasted image 20250923001206.png)

 We load our this pointer in `rdi`, and then call `rdx`.
 Since `rdx` has the address of my first virtual function in `Ex2`'s vtable, so that will be called.
 Here we notice a different way of calling functions.
 This is an **indirect call**.
 Although `Ex1` declared `bar()` as virtual, which automatically made `Ex2::bar()` virtual through inheritance, the runtime polymorphism mechanism accurately identified that the actual object was of type `Ex2` and hence invoked `Ex2`'s overridden version of `bar()`.
 This is exactly what we call **dynamic binding**, where the function is chosen at runtime based on the actual object, not just the pointer type.
 This shows how virtual functions enable runtime polymorphism, which means that the function call is resolved based on the actual object type rather than the pointer type.

-Lets take a 2 minute break.

 ### Multiple Parents with virtual functions...
 Now we'll see take a quick look at how things get involving virtual functions when we have a case of multiple inheritance.
 Below is the example which I'll be using to demonstrate this: